AMID Logo E-BAY Logo

 Freight from the USA

-Common terms | DG Declaration | Hazardous Cargo Request | Lithium-Ion BatteriesSegregation
+Common terms | IMO and MSDS | Lithium-Ion BatteriesSegregation

-Shipping Dangerous Goods must be approved before the booking.
-Every booking request related to the international transportation of Dangerous Goods must be accompanied by a draft of the Dangerous Goods Declaration (IMO) along with the Material Safety Data Sheet (MSDS).
-Steamship lines will bill a $35,000 mis-declaration fee due to not matching DG documents.
-Booking requests without the draft of IMO and MSDS attached cannot be processed.
+Every booking request related to the international transportation of Dangerous Goods must be accompanied by a draft of the Dangerous Goods Declaration (IMO) and the Material Safety Data Sheet (MSDS).
+Steamship lines will bill a $35,000 mis-declaration fee due to not matching DGD documents.
+If you are not a professional in DGD transportation, you should seek assistance from a professional.
+Please provide them with all available information about your DGD shipment and obtain proper paperwork.
+Booking requests without the draft of the IMO and MSDS attached cannot be processed.
 No exceptions.

-shipping dangerous goods in international seafreight
+shipping dangerous goods in international sea freight

 UN NUMBER - stands for United Nations number.
 The UN number is a four-digit number assigned to potentially hazardous materials (such as gasoline, UN 1203) or class materials (such as corrosive liquids, UN 1760).
 Firefighters and other emergency response personnel use these numbers during transportation emergencies.
 UN (United Nations) numbers are internationally recognized.